Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Contraindications differ among peptides.
 BPC-157 should be used cautiously in patients with active gastric bleeding.
 TB-500 requires careful consideration in individuals with a history of cancer.
 GHK-Cu is contraindicated in patients with Wilson's disease or copper metabolism disorders.

 The research field varies dramatically among these three peptides, influencing confidence in their therapeutic applications.
-BPC-157 boasts over 100 published studies, primarily in animal models.
+BPC-157 has over 100 published studies, primarily in animal models.
 Research demonstrates efficacy in healing gastric ulcers, tendon injuries, bone fractures, and even traumatic brain injuries.
-However, controlled human trials remain limited, creating a gap between promising preclinical data and clinical validation.
+But controlled human trials remain limited, creating a gap between promising preclinical data and clinical validation.

 The quality of evidence influences treatment confidence.
 GHK-Cu's human data provides the strongest foundation for clinical decision-making.
 BPC-157's extensive animal research suggests significant potential but requires cautious extrapolation to humans.
 TB-500's limited research base makes it the most experimental of the three options.